Do you have a running theory about what happened to Ronald Tammen?

 What if you never have 100 percent proof of what happened to Tammen?

-So far, I have enough evidence to support my theory, even though there are some gray areas.
-What I’m currently going for is the slam dunk, but if I don’t get there, I still have enough new evidence that I can present that, I believe, will alter the conversation significantly.
+So far, I believe I’ve provided ample evidence to support my theory, even though there are some gray areas.
+What I’m currently going for is the slam dunk.
+If I don’t get there, I believe the evidence I’ve provided has helped shift the conversation in a dramatic way.
+And if I can get corroboration from the powers that be, as I’m hoping?
+Well, that will just open up a few new areas in need of further investigation.

 When is your book coming out?